quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 </build>
 ```

-You can now run `mvn clean package` and then find a fully packaged executable jar under `target/my-app-jar-with-dependencies.jar`.
+You can now run `mvn clean package` and then find a fully packaged executable `.jar` file under `target/my-app-jar-with-dependencies.jar`.
 To start it, just run:
 ```bash
 $ java -jar target/my-app-jar-with-dependencies.jar